What places do you think are beautiful hot springs?

 There is completely harmonious space with sun light thrown from windows, as if it were intended.

-“Genroku no yu” in Sekizenkan is one of popular spots so that magazines sometimes publish the articles.
+“Genroku no yu” in Sekizenkan is one of tourist spots so that magazines sometimes publish the articles.

 There are single-sex bathrooms with symmetric appearance.